 Licensing and Restrictions

 Of course we cannot have a post comparing the two without discussing the elephant in the room, which is the licensing model.
 Elasticsearch was previously released under the Apache license, which is a very permissive license.
-This is also the current license of OpenSearch - but Elasticsearch is now released under a different, less permissive license, that many consider to not be an open-source license.
+This is also the current license of OpenSearch - but Elasticsearch is now released under a different, less permissive license, that many consider to not be an open source license.

 Neither me or the team are lawyers - we prefer remaining highly technical and this is the real value we are able to provide.
 But more often than not we are asked if doing X is legit or will be in violation of Elastic’s license.

 The gist is the new license forbids serving Elasticsearch APIs as a managed service.
 If you just use Elasticsearch as the backend for your application - you are good to go.
-But there is a lot of grey area, such as embedding Elasticsearch as part of a larger solution that is sold as one piece, exposing some APIs that could be seen as Elasticsearch APIs (e.g. search via API), and so on.
-A lot of our customers look for having zero risk, and especially if they don’t need anything special from Elasticsearch - they opt to use OpenSearch and use it’s basic features and then some.
+But there is a lot of gray area, such as embedding Elasticsearch as part of a larger solution that is sold as one piece, exposing some APIs that could be seen as Elasticsearch APIs (e.g. search via API), and so on.
+A lot of our customers look for having zero risk, and especially if they don’t need anything special from Elasticsearch - they opt to use OpenSearch and use its basic features and then some.

-Support
+Support and Documentation

 For cases when the documentation is not enough, and when you need a true expert who can serve as your trusted advisor - we have established our name as world-leaders in providing support for Elasticsearch and OpenSearch alike.
-Aside from consulting and migration services, we also provide 24/7 production support to help with urgent matters, and just keep your clusters healthy at all times.
+Aside from consulting and migration services, we also provide 24/7 production support to help with urgent matters and keep your clusters healthy at all times.

 Conclusion